Baby monitor safety

 Whether other people can hear your conversations depends on your monitor type.
 DECT (digital enhanced cordless telecommunications) models should not have this problem, as scanning equipment is needed to listen to such signals.

 Digital signals may crop up on digital radios or other people's monitors.
 Analogue signals are the most open to accidental broadcast, as they can easily be picked up on normal radios and other people’s monitors.

 Baby monitor cables: why do I need to be aware of them?

 There have been reports, in the past, of babies being strangled because a wall-mounted baby monitor had a wire within reach of the child, or because the monitor was positioned on a table close to the child's cot.

 Always keep any wires, cords or cables well out of the way of babies and toddlers.
 As your baby gets bigger and older, keep checking regularly that he or she still can't reach them.

 Always change any default passwords on wi-fi baby monitors

 Want to find the best baby monitor for you?
 Browse all our baby monitor reviews.

 Not a Which? member?
-Sign up for a £1 Which? trial to access access these and our thousands of other independent reviews.
+Join Which? today to access access these and our thousands of other independent reviews.